omunroe-com/navewiki/FAQ.md

   console.log arg
 ```

+Note: this has now changed in version 2: http://coffeescript.org/#breaking-changes-default-values

 This is a much clearer format.
 These issues highlight the primary arguments for and against:
 [#16](http://github.com/jashkenas/coffee-script/issues/16),
 [#92](http://github.com/jashkenas/coffee-script/issues/92)